ycrc/ycrc.github.io/docs/clusters-at-yale/job-scheduling/dsq.md

-# Submit Job Arrays with dSQ
+# Job Arrays with dSQ

 [Dead Simple Queue](https://github.com/ycrc/dsq) is a light-weight tool to help submit large batches of homogenous jobs to a [Slurm](https://slurm.schedmd.com/)-based HPC cluster.
 It wraps around slurm's [sbatch](https://slurm.schedmd.com/sbatch.html) to help you submit independent jobs as [job arrays](https://slurm.schedmd.com/job_array.html).
 Job arrays have several advantages over submitting your jobs in a loop: